xg590/tutorials/Ubuntu.md

 * Location of cert
   * Public cert: /etc/letsencrypt/live/your_domain_name/fullchain.pem
   * Private key: /etc/letsencrypt/live/your_domain_name/privkey.pem
+* What are these PEM file
+  * cert.pem      contains the server certificate by itself.
+  * chain.pem     contains intermediate certificates.
+Some webservers like separated certficate files.
+  * fullchain.pem contains cert.pem and chain.pem.
+Some webservers like unseparated certficate files.
+  * private.pem   counterpart of the server certificate
 ### DHCP <a name="dhcp"></a>
 * Assume eth0 is already configured with ip 192.168.3.3/24 (Otherwise dhcpd will fail to start)
 * A dhcp server (dhcpd) can be started for 192.168.3.0/24